Ankit-muellner/muellner.github.io/README.md

 We invest in businesses which we believe can propel our technology’s use cases in their target market.

 4.)
 Internet Marketing = In today's digital business world, you need a partner who can help you take advantage of marketing opportunities across a variety of channels in real-time.
-Muellners Internet combines a data-driven approach with knowledge gained from years in digital marketing to deliver outstanding results to our clients.
+Muellners combines a data-driven approach with knowledge gained from years in digital marketing to deliver outstanding results to our clients.
-Muellners Internet is an end-to-end provider of digital marketing services.
+Muellners is an end-to-end provider of digital marketing services.
 Whether you're looking for a turnkey managed strategy, an independent audit, or services specific to a short-term campaign, our global experience and approach are sure to prove to be a valuable asset.
-Our in-house services include:
-Web Identity: Design & Development
-Social Media
-Search Engine Optimization
-Pay-Per-Click
-Digital Content & Video
-Data Science Services

 ### PRODUCTS

+Analytics in Financial Services Industry
+Core Banking Solutions
+Ooen banking Solutions
+Apache Fineract based open source system integration services Blockchain use cases and RnD
-BitCerti - Academic certification and tokenization Finocial -  Social Finance and banking as a platform using open banking API MIFOSX incubated as Apache Fineract - Customizations on Mifos X founded by Grameen Bank's Grameen Foundation Upscale Pay - Alternative payment use case for freelance industry ProjktR - Data Analytics platform for fashion industry Fact-Project - Shaping of future Compliance directives
+Finscale -  Banking as a platform: Open source and openbanking Upscale Pay - Alternative payment use case for freelance industry ProjktR - Data Analytics platform for fashion industry Fact-Project - Shaping of future Compliance directives Learn Programme - a skill development program for product engineers.
 ### Support or Contact

-© 2019 Muellners™ Internet Pvt Ltd India.
-All Rights Reserved; New Delhi, India<br>
+© 2019 Muellners India & Denmark.
+All Rights Reserved;<br>
-Managing Director : Ankit Sharma; ankit@muellners.com<br>
-CIN no-U72900DL2019PTC344870, PAN -AAMCM3873A, TAN -DELM33923B, GSTin - 07AAMCM3873A1ZH<br>
+info@muellners.org
 Muellners™ is a registered trademark of Muellner Internet Pvt Ltd, India and as per Vienna Codification.